Caffeine overdose is very rare, but it is often related to energy drinks or caffeine supplements that can contain very high levels of this stimulant.

 Caffeine supplements are widely available in tablet or powder form.
 These forms often have far more caffeine than coffee, and people can find it hard to measure how much they have taken.

 According to the Center for Science in the Public Interest, caffeine powder can contain between 3,200–6,400 mg of caffeine per teaspoon.
-The FDA warn against the use of these products due to their potential to cause serious health consequences.
+The

 The following table, adapted from the Alcohol and Drug Foundation, lists the average caffeine content of some common sources: